ykinger/Buildsure-be/docs/00-idea-and-conceptual-architecture.md

   - Not predefined — emerge dynamically during conversation.
   - Purpose: to collect enough detail to confidently resolve the current form question.
   - Never stored as final outputs — only serve as intermediate reasoning steps.

 ---

+## Knowledge Base
+The system relies on two main sources of knowledge:

+1. **Predefined Form (Decision Tree)**
+   - The structure of the form is known in advance.
+   - It consists of a sequential list of **form questions** that must all be answered.
+   - Each question has an expected type of answer (multiple choice or numerical).
+   - This ensures determinism and correctness: the AI cannot invent new “form questions,” it can only resolve them.

+2. **Ontario Building Code (Volumes 1 & 2)**
+   - Two large PDF documents (~15MB each).
+   - Serve as the **reference knowledge base** for definitions, rules, and clarifications.
+   - Queried on-demand by the AI to:
+     - Explain technical terms in simpler language.
+     - Provide justifications for why a certain form answer is correct.
+     - Help interpret ambiguous user answers.
+   - These PDFs are **supporting knowledge**, not the driver of the flow: the predefined form defines what must be answered, the Building Code provides context.

+---